Giorgos-Vitsos/Sprawl/README.md

 # Sprawl

 Sprawl is a 3D graphics engine and procedural generation project built from scratch in C++ and OpenGL.
-I'm building everything from the ground up — the renderer, scene system, asset pipeline, editor, particle simulation, and eventually a procedural city generator.
+I'm building everything from the ground up: the renderer, scene system, asset pipeline, editor, particle simulation, and eventually a procedural city generator.
 The goal is to understand how these systems work by actually building them, rather than relying on an existing engine.

 ## Roadmap